ilastik/ilastik.github.io/documentation/carving/carving.md

   preferred in comparison to the other labels.
 A value smaller then 1.0 will lower the detected boundaries for the background seeds.
-Since the normal seeds still work on the original boundaries the background is preferred in case of ambigouity.
+Since the normal seeds still work on the original boundaries the background is preferred in case of ambiguity.
 Usually a value of around 0.95 yields good results, but sometimes playing with the parameter is a good way to improve segmentations without additional seeds.
 - **No bias below** The threshold is a value that affects when the **BG priority** for the background will be applied.
 Normally the background seed is only preferred when the boundaries are sufficiently strong, i.e. > 64 (the boundaries in the image have values between 0 and 255).
-Usually it is not neccessary to change this parameter.
+Usually it is not necessary to change this parameter.

 <a href="snapshots/labeling2-zoomed.png" data-toggle="lightbox"><img src="snapshots/labeling2-zoomed.png" class="img-responsive" /></a>